Dmytro005/SfXmlGenerator/readme.md

 8. Observe success result.
 In case of any errors occurred, connect repo contributors)
    ![Workbench_1](doc/Workbench_4.png)

 9. Done!
-Check you SF org with generated dataset!
+Check your SF org with the generated dataset!

 ### Supported CLI commands

-Generate archive for deploy.
+Generate archive for deployment.
 ```
     npm run generate [entity] [count] [prefix]
 ```
 - entity - `string`
-  - `flows` - 1 set includes 6 flows that are interlinked as a subflows
+  - `flows` - 1 set includes 6 flows that are interlinked as a sub flows
   - `email-alerts` - 1 set includes one email alert that is attached to `Account` Object
 - count - `number` count of data sets that would be generated
 - prefix - `string` string that would be attached to each entity name